-I pushed my wife vigorously so that she doesn’t sleep any more.
+I pushed my wife vigorously so that she doesn’t sleep anymore.
 I didn’t know whether my mobile alarm didn’t work or I overslept.
 Luckily I got up this time else we would have been late.
 Packing was done the previous night and there was nothing much to do this morning except taking our bath and preparing the baby for the journey.

 Our cab came at 8 am.
 This visit was planned one month back through a travel agent in Aurangabad.
 This was Rs.
 3500 package for the whole day.
 The package included a non a/c Indica for the entire day (12 hours) and trips to Daulatabad fort in the morning and Ellora in the evening.
 Both these places are in Aurangabad around 120 KM from Shirdi.
 Ajanta is another 115 KM further away.
 Since Aurangabad comes in the middle, I had no option but to make the tour plan like this to shorten our overall travel.
-We left our luggage in the car during these sightseeing and never bothered about them until we reached the Ajanta resort.
+We left our luggage in the car during this sightseeing and never bothered about them until we reached the Ajanta resort.

 He had very few varieties to offer.
 I saw Vada Pav and tea and that was enough.
 After all when in Maharastra you need to check out different Pav varieties.
 The Vada Pav was hot and delicious.
 I offered tea and snacks to the driver as well as he seemed to be hungry.
 By this time I knew that he is Ilyas and lives in Aurangabad.

 Ilyas was driving at a constant speed avoiding all road craters and maneuvering the little cab well.
-He seemed to be very focused in his work.
+He seemed to be very focused on his work.
 I didn’t feel like disturbing him either.
 It soon became a very boring and monotonous journey as there was no great view on this road.

-Finally Ilyas broke the silence –
+Finally, Ilyas broke the silence –

 -Sir, aap Daulatabad fort jana chahete hain?

 -Haan..kiun?
-I asked, surprised with this question.
+I asked, surprised by this question.